panichella/SURF/README.md

 2) "Experiment II" contains:
    a) the folder "summaries" which contains the two html summaries generated through SURF
       and browsed by study participants in the Experiment II.
-   b) the folder "XMLreviews" which contains, for each of the two app involved in the Experiment I,
+   b) the folder "XMLreviews" which contains, for each of the two apps involved in the Experiment II,
-      the reviews collected in the corresponding xml files.
+      the corresponding XML file containing all the collected reviews for that app.
 These xml files have been used as input of the SURF tool for generating the summaries contained in the "summaries" folder.
    c) "Experiment_II_results.xlsx" which contains all the user feedbacks